 This is a complete guide to professional employer organizations (PEOs).

-In this guide you’ll learn everything there is to know about PEOs – companies that can work with your organization to provide comprehensive and affordable payroll, benefits and human resource services through a business-to-business relationship called “co-employment.”
+In this guide you’ll learn about PEOs – companies that can work with your organization to provide a comprehensive HR solution including payroll, benefits and human resource services through a business-to-business relationship called “co-employment.”

 We’ll cover:

-If you want to learn what a PEO is and whether it’s a good option for managing your company’s human resources (HR), this guide is for you.
+If you want to learn what a PEO is and whether it’s a good option to help manage your company’s human resources (HR), this guide is for you.

 Let’s begin.